astropy/astropy-api/wcs/wcs_api.md

 tick spacing is not compatible with the labeling, but it might be best to simply clip to the nearest value and emit an INFO message.
 If a tick spacing is not specified, the minimum tick spacing should be set by the minimum one representable by the format.
-For example, if the format is set to 'dd:mm', then the default tick spacing cannot end up being smaller than 1' (and if it does it gets reset to 1').
+For example, if the format is set to ``'dd:mm'``, then the default tick spacing cannot end up being smaller than 1' (and if it does it gets reset to 1').